-Prompted by the promise of Christ's soon return, the Doctor of Ministry program at Andrews University is designed to develop spiritually mature and responsible professionals in ministry for worldwide church leadership.
+The Doctor of Ministry program at Andrews University is designed to develop spiritually transformed, effective, and responsible professional leaders in ministry for worldwide church leadership.

 The Doctor of Ministry program seeks to develop the person, knowledge, and practice of its students.
 While the program is structured around certain areas of concentration, there are outcomes we feel are important to evaluate as outcomes for all students.
 The following are those program outcomes.

 Intensify greater commitment to ministry